-The course addresses both PhD candidates working with cultural analysis as their primary method, and PhD candidates who work with other methods but wish to extend their epistemological understanding of how their work is situated within knowledge production in the health sciences or use cultural analysis as a supplementary perspective.
+The course addresses both PhD candidates working with cultural analysis as their primary method, and PhD candidates who has no prior experience, but wish to extend their epistemological understanding of how their work is situated within knowledge production in the health sciences or use cultural analysis as a supplementary perspective.

 At the end of the course the PhD candidate is able to:

 - Account for different traditions of cultural analysis and how they contribute to the health sciences today